-Department of Art and Languages
+Department of Humanities

-- B.A.: California University of Pennsylvania
+- B.A.: PennWest California

-- Certificate: Forensic Science and Law, Duquesne University
+- Certificate: Forensic Science and Law, Duquesne University School of Law

 - M.S.Ed.: Duquesne University

-- Ph.D.
-Candidate (ABD): Aston University, United Kingdom
+- Ph.D.: Aston University, United Kingdom